 What is AHPA?

-The Adventist Health Policy Association (AHPA) is an affiliation of Seventh-day Adventist-sponsored health care systems across the US.
-AHPA serves as the policy voice for 83 hospitals in 17 states and the District of Columbia.
-Affiliated health entities include over 300 other provider organizations including associated medical groups, nursing homes, outpatient centers and home care entities.
+The Adventist Health Policy Association (AHPA) is an affiliation of Seventh-day Adventist-sponsored health care systems across the US and AHPA serves as the policy voice for 83 hospitals in 17 states.
+Affiliated health entities include over 300 other provider organizations including associated medical groups, nursing homes, outpatient centers

 What are AHPA’s goals?